 Spot Prices and Live Metal Prices

-Quite often we’ll have conversations with customers who have been following certain political events or reading about financial issues in other countries.
-One customer, for example, told us that silver was going to go up in the next week, suddenly, within the week it had gone up by a few pounds.
+Quite often, we’ll have conversations with customers who have been following certain political events or reading about financial issues in other countries.
+One customer, for example, told us that silver was going to go up in the next week.
+Suddenly, within the week, it had gone up by a few pounds.
 If we had the time then we would certainly try our best to get this information to you!
 But of course, it is not a science, and he could have invested all his money for silver to have dropped in price.
-How gold price is manipulated can be understood by studying the market, the large organisations buying and selling, the gold price fix and as many information sources as possible (we advise our customers not to use a single information source) It is important to remember though, that investment in precious metals is a long term game.
+How prices are manipulated can be understood by studying the market, the large organisations buying and selling, the gold price fix and as many information sources as possible.
+We always advise our customers not to use a single information source.
+It is important to remember though, that investment in precious metals is a long term game.
 Please do not expect to invest your money and weeks later have made a large profit.
-It is easy to panic when you see you have invested then gold has dropped by £10 an ounce, but fluctuations are normal.
-Of course, investment in precious metals (as with property, shares, etc.) is a gamble, but if you are planning it as a long term investment, then you have a better chance of seeing a return.
+It is easy to panic when you have invested, and then you see your metal has dropped by £10 an ounce.
+Just remember, fluctuations are normal.
+Of course, investment in precious metals (as with property, shares, etc.) is a gamble.
+However, if you are planning it as a long term investment, then you have a better chance of seeing a return.

 Gold / Silver Ratio

 The gold silver ratio is obtained simply by dividing the current gold price by the current silver price.
-What currency you price them in does not matter, as long as you use the same currency for each, and obviously for the same weight, so US dollars per troy ounce will work just as well as Euros per kilogram, or British pounds per ounce.
+What currency you price them in does not matter, as long as you use the same currency for each, and obviously for the same weight.
+So, US dollars per troy ounce will work just as well as Euros per kilogram, or British pounds per ounce.
 When the gold to silver ratio is high it means that gold is expensive compared with silver, or the converse, that silver is cheap relative to gold.
-More information on the gold/silver ratio.

 History of Gold:Silver Ratio